SnapGames/GDJ105/README.md

 ### Goal

-As we have got now some great piece of game code, we need to start buildig a real framework by refactoring the code and adding some new objects.
+As we have got now some great piece of game code, we need to start building a real framework by refactoring the code and adding some new objects.
 Graphical objects to create some new States :

 Let's create :